 But there’s a limit to TLA – you can’t just live in a hotel for 5 months waiting for your dream German house to become available!
 At least, not on the government’s dime.

 Temporary Lodging Expense (TLE): Similar to TLA, TLE partially reimburses lodging and meal expenses while staying in temporary lodging during a CONUS PCS.
+Typically you receive up to 5-7 days of TLE while en route from your CONUS location to OCONUS, and then TLA benefits start once you arrive OCONUS.
+It’s important to REQUEST this with finance BEFORE you start your PCS.

 PCS Checklist: When You Receive Orders